-dale cartwright Assistant Head Academic, Chemistry Teacher
+dale cartwright Deputy Head Learning & Teaching and Chemistry Teacher

 I studied Chemistry at The University of Edinburgh, completing both an undergraduate degree and a PhD.
 My PhD was focused on chemical synthesis of colour couplers used to produce magenta in photographic film for Kodak.
 Two years after I completed the PhD, Kodak stopped making photographic film: I maintain this was nothing to do with the quality of my research!
 I then went on to carry out research on pharmaceutical applications of DNA strands in industry for five years prior to moving into teaching.